Mansi-Deshmukh/Mansi-Deshmukh/README.md

 - 👨‍💻 All of my projects are available at [https://mansi-deshmukh.github.io/](https://mansi-deshmukh.github.io/)

-- 📝 I regularly write articles on [https://medium.com/@Mansi-Deshmukh](https://medium.com/@Mansi-Deshmukh)
+- 📝 You can connect with me on Linkedin [mansi-deshmukh](https://www.linkedin.com/in/mansi-deshmukh-343112180/)

 - 💬 Ask me about **Java, DSA, Algo JavaScript**